 Carbon Monoxide Detection and Source Control

-*Although homes with gas stoves often have high indoor levels of Nitrogen Dioxide (NO2)— another respiratory irritant, an issue that can be improved by range ventilation, but not to the same degree as is accomplished simply by having an electric or induction range instead of a gas one.
+*Although homes with gas stoves often have high indoor levels of Nitrogen Dioxide (NO2)— another respiratory irritant.
+This issue that can be improved by range ventilation, but not to the same degree as is accomplished simply by having an electric or induction range instead of a gas one.

 Filtration, Dust Protection and Pre-Occupant Ventilation

-Lastly, no matter how good you are at source control, some residential moisture, dust, are VOCs are inevitable in a typical construction project.
+Lastly, no matter how good you are at source control, some residudal moisture, dust, are VOCs are inevitable in a typical construction project.
 In the case of VOCs, their volatile nature means that most of their off gassing occurs early in the product’s life, with emissions dropping drastically over time.
 For this reason, IAP requires a “pre-occupant flush”—a period of 48 hours prior to client move in with the ventilation system set to run on high.
-While the end of construction is usually a busy time since the client is, quite understandably, gunning to move in ASAP, this extra step is still required.
+While the end of construction is usually a busy time since the client is (quite understandably) gunning to move in ASAP, this extra step is still required.